nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 What is our current position before God?
 What does God see in us?
 Does He see Christ's righteousness in us, or does He hold our sins against us?
 If He still holds our sins against us then we're not fully justified, then there must be some changes in our lives so that we sin less and less, at least less enough to whatever degree that might be, so that God accepts us.
 This is generally the point of view of the majority of Christians, that we must use our works to maintain our relationship with God, and then perhaps we'll be rewarded in proportion to the amount of good works we've done while in the flesh.

 I don't subscribe to this view at all.
-Not that because it's a philosophy that I hold, or it's something that I feel, but because there are enough points of reference scattered throughout Scriptures to show not only that we're saved by God's grace, but we're to live the remainder of our lives by that grace as well.
+Not because it's a philosophy that I hold, or it's something that I feel, but because there are enough points of reference scattered throughout Scriptures to show not only that we're saved by God's grace, but we're to live the remainder of our lives by that grace as well.

 ## What is salvation?

 It's a good news, a solution to a problem.
 But what is the problem?
 The problem started in the Garden of Eden when man expressed their desire to be independent from God, to possess the knowledge of good and evil, of right and of wrong, like God.
 Now they would know what to do and what not to do, to function independently from God.
-But this independence comes at a great cost: they began to die, first spiritually then physical death ensues.
+But this independence came at a great cost: they began to die, first spiritually then physical death ensued.

 > Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned.
 (Romans 5:12)

-God provided a solution to this sin and death problem by sending His Son Jesus Christ to take away the world's sin on the cross,
+God provided a solution to this sin and death problem by sending His Son Jesus Christ to take away the world's sins on the cross,

 > God was reconciling the world to himself in Christ, not counting people's sins against them.
 (2 Corinthians 5:19)